belgiansenate/alexis-baseline/README.md

 # Large Language Models (LLMs)

 In this project, the bilingual (French & Dutch) aspect was important.
 Only a small number of models were trained and perform well in Dutch.
 Several models perform well in both French and English.
-Two models were selected, the first one generate a really good answers in French but not in dutch as it is used in low precision and is not trained on a large content in Dutch.
+Two models were selected, the first one generates really good answers in French but not in Dutch as it is used in low precision and is not trained on a large content in Dutch.<br>
 The second model is a new model performing in 23 languages (French & Dutch included).
 It is built on a new research which states that instead of building and training LLMs on several languages (like 100), build models on a small number of languages but witch large content and datasets in every language.

 <div align="center">